Faheem-Systems/using-github/README.md

 - **Java Version**: 17
 - **Dependencies**: Spring Web, Spring Boot Actuator

-### Process of initializing the application folder and pushing to GitHub:
+### Process of initializing the application folder and pushing to GitHub (local git):

   1. Navigate to the application folder in the terminal and run (Intialize git repository):